Registrants who are unable to practice may be granted a Leave of Absence (LOA) from Practice Status.

 Status While on Leave

-While on leave, a College Registrant is considered to be inactive but the Registrant will continue to retain their original class of registration; i.e. CVRP(P); CVRP; CVRP(F); CVRP(D); CCVE(P); CCVE; CCVE(F); CCVE(D).
-As such, no work in the field of vocational rehabilitation and / or vocational evaluation can be performed without notifying the College of return to practice status.
+While on leave, a College Registrant is considered to be inactive but the Registrant will continue to retain original class of registration; i.e. CVRP(P); CVRP; CVRP(F); CVRP(D); CCVE(P); CCVE; CCVE(F); CCVE(D).
+As such, no work in the field of vocational rehabilitation and/or vocational evaluation can be performed without notifying the College of return to practice status.
 This includes participation in a part-time or graduated return to work program or volunteer hours in a work conditioning program if there is any interaction with the public.

-At the end of an approved LOA, the registration fees for that current year must be brought to practicing status, which is the difference between the paid LOA registration fee and the annual registration fee.
-All outstanding CEU’s must be submitted or a CEU extension discussed with the Registrar, if applicable.
+At the end of an approved LOA, the registration fees for that current year must be brought to practicing status, which is the difference between the paid LOA registration fee and annual registration fee.
+All outstanding CEU’s must be submitted or a CEU extension discussed with the College, if applicable.

 Application for Leave of Absence